 Green Card Porting and 180-Day AC-21 Portability Rule

-If you lose or change your job after submitting your employment-based green card petition, you can still retain the application even if you no longer work for the employer that sponsored the petition.
+If you lose or change your job after submitting your employment-based green card petition, you may still be able to retain the pending application even if you no longer work for the employer that sponsored the petition.

 The 180-day portability rule is part of the American Competitiveness in the 21st Century Act, which became effective on October 17, 2000.
-Among other things, it addresses the potential hitches that may arise after filing an I-140 form, and the applicants are waiting for their adjustment of status.
+Among other things, it addresses the potential hitches that may arise after filing an I-140 form and I-485 green card application, and the applicants are still waiting for their adjustment of status.
 The rule provides that an approved I-140 petition will remain valid even if the beneficiary changes their job as long as the following conditions are met:

 How Portability Works